What 25 historic battlefields look like today

-Through its military, the United States can project its awesome power anywhere in the world at any time under any circumstances.
-Sometimes those circumstances involve stopping bloodthirsty conquerors like Adolph Hitler.
+Through its military, the United States can project its power anywhere in the world at any time under any circumstances.
+Sometimes those circumstances involve stopping bloodthirsty conquerors like Adolf Hitler.
 Other times, war is necessitated by attacks on America’s allies.
 In the most unfortunate chapters in its history, the U.S. dumped resources and human lives not into wars of necessity, but wars of choice.
-When the bloodshed starts, however, none of that matters to the people on the ground, and combat is what it’s always been: human beings fighting for their own survival and that of those beside them on the field of battle.
+To the people on the ground, when the bloodshed starts, combat is what it’s always been: human beings fighting for their own survival and that of those beside them on the field of battle.

 Some battlefields have been actual fields.
 Others have been distant beaches, dense forests, lush jungles, barren deserts, soaring mountains, ancient villages, or frozen lands of ice and snow.
 Every single one of those places wasn’t a battlefield until the fighting began and every single one of them ceased to be a battlefield after the last shot was fired.

 The following images are an examination of what became of the sites where America waged its most important and often most brutal campaigns of war.
 Using a variety of sources, Stacker selected 25 historically significant battlefields in American history.
-For each one, Stacker investigated what happened there when the battles raged as well as what became of those hallowed grounds when the fighting concluded.
+For each one, Stacker investigated what happened when the battles raged as well as what became of those hallowed grounds when the fighting concluded.

 These are the battlefields that defined the United States military’s journey from upstart Colonial rebels to an invincible global war machine.